Creating messages with React

 </Container>

-);By default, the dressed build command doesn't recognize tsx files, so you have to add the extension either in the cli arguments (dressed build -E ts,tsx) or your config file.
+);By default, the dressed build command doesn't recognize tsx files, so you have to add a glob pattern either in the cli arguments (dressed build -I '**/*.{ts,tsx}') or your config file.

 import { patchInteraction } from "@dressed/react";